COVID-19 Vaccination information

 Are you interested in scheduling a vaccine or a booster appointment?

 for the COVID-19 vaccine.
-A parent or guardian must accompany a minor for their vaccine appointment.
+A parent or guardian must accompany a minor to their vaccine appointment.

-Visit myturn.ca.gov or call MyTurn at 1-833-422-4255 to register and schedule an appointment for one of our vaccine clinics.
-Currently, all clinics have first, second, additional, and booster doses available, including vaccinations for children age 6 months and older.
-If you need assistance, please call 1-833-422-4255.
+Visit MyTurn.ca.gov or call 1-833-422-4255 to schedule an appointment for one of our vaccine clinics.
+Currently, all clinics have first, second, additional, and booster doses available, including vaccinations for children aged 6 months and older.

 - Pfizer COVID-19 Vaccine Benefits and Risks